Filip7700/Remote-Robot-Control/README.md

 either *-* wire from battey bank should be soldered with 2 wires, which make fork.
-Then one soldered wire should be connected to L298N, and the other soldered wire should be connected to RaspberryPi.
-But that solution requires soldering iron and solder.
+Then one soldered wire should be connected to L298N, and the other soldered wire should be connected to RaspberryPi, but that solution requires soldering iron and solder.
 The easier solution is to just connect battery *-* to L298N's GND pin, and try to squeeze one male-female wire to L298N's GND pin with battery *-* wire.